 Under the ITA, there is no concept of controlled foreign corporations.

 Intercompany transactions, whether domestic or cross-border, must adhere to the arm's-length principle – that is, transactions between related parties must be made under comparable conditions and circumstances as a transaction with an independent party would have been (the Transfer Pricing Requirement).

-In addition, with effect from YA 2018, taxpayers are required to report certain details of related-party transactions, where the value of such transactions in the audited accounts for the financial year exceeds S$15 million in the Form for Reporting Related Party Transactions, to be submitted with the tax return to the IRAS.8
+In addition, with effect from YA 2018, taxpayers are required to report certain details of related-party transactions where the value of such transactions in the audited accounts for the financial year exceeds S$15 million in the Form for Reporting of Related Party Transactions to be submitted with the tax return to the IRAS.8

-With effect from YA 2019, taxpayers must prepare and maintain transfer pricing documentation for their related-party transactions undertaken in a basis period where gross revenue derived from their trade or business is more than S$10 million for that basis period.
-However, there are certain exceptions to such requirement, including where the loans owed to all related parties are less than S$15 million per financial year.9
+With effect from YA 2019, taxpayers must prepare and maintain transfer pricing documentation for their related-party transactions undertaken in a basis period whereby gross revenue derived from their trade or business is more than S$10 million for that basis period.
+However, there are certain exceptions to this requirement, including where the loans owed to all related parties are less than S$15 million per financial year.9

 International intercompany transactions

 The same considerations for domestic related-party transactions in relation to the Transfer Pricing Requirement generally apply to cross-border related-party transactions as well.
-However, the IRAS is more likely to scrutinise and raise queries for cross-border related-party transactions, whereby one party is located in an offshore jurisdiction or has limited economic activities.
-In this regard, it would be even more critical to prepare and maintain transfer pricing documentation to substantiate that the Transfer Pricing Requirement is satisfied in these circumstances.
+However, the IRAS is more likely to scrutinise and raise queries for cross-border related-party transactions where one party is located in an offshore jurisdiction or has limited economic activities.
+In this regard, it is even more critical to prepare and maintain transfer pricing documentation to substantiate that the Transfer Pricing Requirement is satisfied in these circumstances.

 iii Third-party transactions